 9. Whitney Plantation:

-About Whitney Plantation: While many of the local plantations covers the lives of the slaves on their properties, the Whitney Plantation solely focuses on the slave side of the story.
+About Whitney Plantation: While many of the local plantation tours take time to cover the lives of the slaves on their properties, the Whitney Plantation solely focuses on the slave side of the story.
 Originally called the Habitation Haydel, there has been a plantation on the property since the German Haydel started their business in 1752.
 After WW1 the property was bought by Bradish Johnson who renamed it after his grandson.
 If you have taken our Garden District Walking Tour, you may remember the beautiful home that Bradish built with his plantation profit which is now part of the Louise S. McGehee School of Girls.

 Hours: Wednesday-Monday 9:30am-4:30pm; Closed Tuesdays.
 Cost: Adults $22; kids 12 and under free.
 Mansion Website: (HERE).

 Rating: 6.5 out of 10.

 About Saint Joseph & Felicity Plantations: The Saint Joseph Mansion was built in 1830 as part of a 1,000-acre property.
 While the grounds and mansion are not as grand as the others in Plantation Alley, the tours consistently get high reviews from guests.
 On the edge of the property, the family also owns a sister mansion that was once part of the Felicity Plantation and seems to always have a film crew at it shooting various movies.

 Hours: Thursday-Tuesday with hourly tours 10am-3pm; Closed Wednesdays.
 Cost: Adults $18; Discounts for seniors, veterans, students, and kids.
 Mansion Website: (HERE).